helidon-io/helidon/docs/se/guides/langchain4j.md

 ## Prompt Template Arguments

-Ofcourse all the features from LangChain4j Ai services are going to work, let’s try to expand the example with [template arguments](https://docs.langchain4j.dev/tutorials/ai-services#usermessage).
+Ofcourse all the features from LangChain4j Ai services are going to work, let’s try to expand the example with [template arguments][template-arguments].

 ```java
 @Ai.Service